-A simple and delicious breakfast, made in 5 minutes can help manage that oxidative stress.
-Oats, ginger and fresh and dried fruits are satisfying, nutrition and full of heart healthy and cancer fighting goodness.
+A simple and delicious breakfast, made in 5 minutes, can help manage that oxidative stress.
+Oats, ginger, and fresh and dried fruits are satisfying, nutritional, and full of heart-healthy and cancer-fighting goodness.

 So why does this simple combination of foods work so well?